ScriabinOp8No12/Go-puzzles-website/README.md

 - `GET /api/sgfs`: Get all SGFs of the current user
 - `POST /api/sgfs`: Upload new SGFs to the current user's SGF table
-- `PATCH /api/sgfs/:id`: Edit the name, player ranks, preview image, if the puzzle can be public, and/or other info of an SGF
+- `PATCH /api/sgfs/:sgf_id`: Edit the name, player ranks, preview image, if the puzzle can be public, and/or other info of an SGF
-- `DELETE /api/sgfs/:id`: Delete an SGF (probably don't want on delete cascade?)
+- `DELETE /api/sgfs/:sgf_id`: Delete an SGF (probably don't want on delete cascade?)

-### Puzzles
+### Puzzles (public)

 - `GET /api/puzzles`: Get all public puzzles with optional query parameters for rank and category filters.
 Paginate to limit number of puzzles per page.
-- `POST /api/puzzles`: **\*** (wrong url?)
-Create a new puzzle from the SGF with a description and category
-- `GET /api/puzzles/completed`: Get all completed puzzles of the current user
-- `PATCH /api/puzzles/:id`: Edit the move number, description, category, and other info of a puzzle
+- `PATCH /api/puzzles/:puzzle_id`: Edit the move number, description, category, and other info of the public puzzle (need verification / priviledges / reputation)
-- `GET /api/puzzles/:id/mistakes`: Get the move numbers of the largest point mistakes according to KataGo
+- `GET /api/puzzles/:puzzle_id/mistakes`: Get the move numbers of the largest point mistakes according to KataGo
-- `POST /api/puzzles/:id/practice`: Play against AI from a specific move and get accuracy rating
+- `POST /api/puzzles/:puzzle_id/practice`: Play against AI from a specific move and get accuracy rating
-- `DELETE /api/puzzles/:id`: Delete a puzzle
+- `DELETE /api/puzzles/:puzzle_id`: Delete a puzzle (Must be admin)

 ### Users

-- `GET /api/users/:user_id/puzzles`: Get the user's puzzles
+- `GET /api/users/:user_id/puzzles`: Get ALL of the user's puzzles (from own SGF or public puzzles)
+- `GET /api/users/:user_id/puzzles/completed?source=[own|public]`: Get all completed puzzles of the current user, filtered by source.
+The optional source query parameter can be set to own to return only puzzles created from the user’s private SGFs, or public to return only puzzles created from public puzzles.
+If the source parameter is not provided, all completed puzzles are returned.

+- `POST /api/users/:user_id/:sgf_id/puzzles`: Create a new puzzle from the user's SGF

+- `GET /api/users/:user_id/puzzles/:puzzle_id/mistakes`: Get the move numbers of the largest point mistakes according to KataGo
+- `POST /api/users/:user_id/puzzles/:puzzle_id/practice`: Play against AI from a specific move and get accuracy rating

 - `GET /api/users/:user_id`: Get the user's ranking (elo), number of total puzzles completed with a count of each category, accuracy rating when solving public puzzles, and account creation date
 - `POST /api/users/:user_id/ranking`: Set initial user's ranking (don't allow it to be changed later)
 - `PATCH /api/users/:user_id/username`: Edit the user's username